🇮🇪COURTS

 What changed or needs a fresh check

-• Check if any recent changes to statutory declaration requirements
+• Check for any court rule changes affecting service requirements

 Quick Facts

-The form captures details about the documents served, the date of posting, the address they were sent to, and a declaration that the service was properly carried out.
+The form captures details about the documents sent, the date of posting, the address where they were sent, and a declaration that they were properly delivered by ordinary post.

-Submit this form when you need to provide formal proof that documents were served by ordinary post, typically as part of legal proceedings or when requested by the court.
+Submit this form when you need to provide proof to the court that documents were served by ordinary post, usually as requested by the court or when required by court rules.

-Complete all sections with accurate details about the documents served and the posting.
-Sign the declaration in the presence of a witness who must also sign.
-Keep a copy for your records and file with the appropriate court.
+Complete all sections with accurate details about the documents posted, including dates, addresses, and contents.
+Sign the declaration in the presence of a witness who must also sign and provide their details.
+Submit to the court with any required fee.

 Form Details